ArdanaLabs/dUSD/docs/reasoning/minting-policies-vs-validators.md

 #### Script sizes would likely be smaller

-The main validator can be fairly simple and the minting policies spread out the logic so less unused code needs to be loaded in each Tx.
+The main spending validator can be fairly simple and the minting policies spread out the logic so less unused code needs to be loaded in each Tx.

 #### Migration is simpler